MemoryKeepersVideo.com

 Misc.

-Have someone’s gift be that the Bride & Grooms’ home be cleaned during the wedding/reception so they come home to a clean and straightened house that is often left in disarray when getting ready for the wedding.
+Have someone’s gift be that the Bride & Grooms’ home is cleaned during the wedding/reception so they come home to a clean and straightened house that is often left in disarray when getting ready for the wedding.

 Music